Sajid2001/Sajid2001/README.md

 ## My name is Sajid Syed

-* I am an aspiring full-stack developer with knowledge of a wide variety of languages and frameworks.
+* I am a full-stack developer with a strong foundation in programming and knowledge of a wide variety of languages and frameworks.
 * I am constantly learning something new and working hard to maximize my own abilities

 ### Languages: